christopherchristensen/summaries/cnf/notes.md

+## In Terms of what do Network Infrastructures vary?

+* Size of the area covered

+- Number of users connected

+- Number and types of services available

+- Area of responsibility

 ## Why do we need to load the OS on boot?

 - To load the data from the slower flash card into the RAM